 November is a highly anticipated month here in the Florida Keys because it marks change.
 The breaks in the heat are becoming more frequent, the water is cooling off and we are seeing the beginning of the migration of our winter species.
 The true challenge is describing day to day what the weather is going to be like or what species we will be targeting.
-There are so many moving parts that I am likely going to put my foot in my mouth by predicting how any charter may play out.
+There are so many moving parts that I am likely going to put my foot in my mouth by predicting how any trip may play out.
 The main characters like snapper and jacks are here and plentiful.
 The strategy this month is to position myself in front of what is happening and react to the opportunities that are presented.
 Often my plan for a trip goes a different direction because unexpected species steal the show.
-Mackerel, grouper, porgies, hogfish, sailfish, cobia…who knows, may be a guest for our trip.
+Mackerel, grouper, porgies, hogfish, sailfish, cobia, tuna…who knows.
+Any species may be a guest for our trip.
 The key is to be open minded, be prepared for anything and roll with what is working.
 Everything is on the move as we roll through November and my goal is to put us right in the way of what is coming.

 Fishing on the reef has been steadily improving as the water temperatures continue to drop.
-Currently we are at 80 degrees and going forward we should finish November in the mid 70’s.
+Currently we are hovering around 80 degrees and going forward we should finish November in the mid 70’s.
 Who knows anymore because there is no such thing as normal weather.
 What has been normal is the yellowtail snapper bite has been great when the wind and the current are lined up nicely.
 Quantity and quality have been consistent, which has filled the cooler on most of my trips.

 On the shallow patches we have seen good catches of mangrove snapper, mutton snapper, yellow jacks, mackerel, hogfish and even a cobia.
 This fishery is so much fun and is also a great option for when the wind makes being further out uncomfortable to fish.
 Typically we catch a dozen different species on the shallow patch reefs.
 It can be scaled nicely for kids, yet be challenging for seasoned anglers.
+The shallow patch reefs are a short ride from the dock and we can switch sides of the island fairly quickly if the waves are too much to handle for your group.

 Fishing on the shallow bayside has been excellent for mangrove snapper.
 This is an easy fishery and is often the best option on the windy days.
 This a great fishery for kids or groups that are prone to motion sickness.
+This is a less heavy technique heavy fishery that is more forgiving on error and still makes enough fillets for a solid dinner.

 Snorkeling is certainly on the table if you are properly prepared and understand the elements involved.
 As our waters cool, wetsuits become a vital addition to your trip.
 They can be rented at Captain Hooks Marina for a minimal cost.
 These keep you warm and comfortable and protect you from jellyfish encounters.
 Also, 50% of the time the conditions may be compromised.
 We are entering windy season, so we play the wind and look for the visibility where we can find it.
 Prolonged stretches of wind can sometimes blow out the visibility for a week or more.
 For this reason, please understand that snorkeling is a highly conditional trip.
 I need the best conditions to have a good snorkeling trip.
 If you book a snorkeling trip and the weather/conditions are not appropriate for success, the trip will become a shortened fishing trip or trip of your choice within the options the weather allows us to do for the day of your trip.
 This way you still get to go out on the boat for an adventure and I still can make some income.